10 Authentic Rome Souvenirs You Should Buy

 You sometimes read stories in the news about someone hiking in Europe and they see a glint of something in the dirt.
 After scraping away some earth, they realize what they’ve found: an ancient Roman coin.

 You don’t have to try your luck by hiking in around Italy until you eventually find a coin of your own.
-You can buy one at Diana Numismatica, a shop located in Museo dei Cappuccini—just a two-minute walk from the Piazza Barberini metro stop.
-You can buy a single coin or an entire collection.
+It is much easier to buy one at Diana Numismatica, a shop located in Museo dei Cappuccini, just a two-minute walk from the Piazza Barberini metro stop.
+And you can buy a single coin or an entire collection, depending on whether it is a souvenir for yourself or you want multiple gifts for family and friends.

 coins